BlueFern/uncertainty-quantification/Codes/Current_Codes/README.txt

-These are the codes as of November 1st, 2017.
-Joey started with the codes in OO-NVU-2O.zip and edited them to allow us to vary parameters.
-This is currently the only change from the original codes to the current codes.
+These are the codes as of November 3rd, 2017.

+Nov 1: Joey started with the codes in OO-NVU-20.zip and edited them to allow us to vary parameters.

+Nov 3: Allanah added alternative input current with both whisker pad (obtained from Berwick data) and locus coeruleus / pain pathway (approximated via functions)